Traben-0/Entity_Texture_Features/README-assets/EMISSIVE_GUIDE.md

 - Emissive textures must be in the same folder as the texture it is glowing over and must be named like this: `TextureName#.png`,<br />with `#` being the suffix set by the topmost OptiFine format resource pack,otherwise it will default to `_e`<br />(Meaning that the file name should be `TextureName_e.png`)
 - Elytra & armour emissives have CIT Resewn mod support and will apply based on the CIT texture
 - Tridents support emissive texturesand can be customized via the special case rules in the random / custom mob guide
-- Block entities such as chests, shulker boxes, beds, bells, enchanting table & lectern books **support** emissive textures with ETF,<br />other blocks will need the in-development Continuity mod's emissive blocks feature
+- Block entities such as chests, shulker boxes, beds, bells, enchanting table & lectern books **support** emissive textures with ETF,<br />other blocks require [Continuity](https://modrinth.com/mod/continuity)
 - Enhanced Block Entities (A mod which changes the block entity render to block render for performance optimizations)<br />breaks ETF's support for block entities
 - Player skins support emissive textures, see [player skin features guide](SKINS.md)